Port Credit: Community

 A replica of Port Credit's lighthouse was built by the Lions Club of Credit Valley atop a sewage pumping station; it is the home of the local BIA and Tourist Bureau and the logo for many local organizations.

-The Port Credit Library, located on 20 Lakeshore Road East, sits beside the Credit River and a large public park.
-Along with the Lorne Park and Lakeview branches, the Port Credit Library was redeveloped as part of the Government's Infrastructure Stimulus Fund beginning in 2009.
-The $3.1 million renovation project completed in 2013 However, due to a building structure issue, it was closed on June 28, 2021, but reopened in early 2024.
+The Port Credit Library, a Mid-Century Modern design, located on 20 Lakeshore Road East, sits beside the Credit River and a large public park.
+Along with the Lorne Park and Lakeview branches, the Port Credit Library was substantially renovated / redeveloped as part of the Government's Infrastructure Stimulus Fund beginning in 2009.
+The $3.1 million renovation project was completed in 2013 Due to structural issues, it was closed on June 28, 2021 and reopened in early 2024.

 Tourism

 Port Credit is commonly referred to as Mississauga's "Village on the Lake" along Lake Ontario.
 The area hosts several festivals and events, notably: